2012 Boston Red Sox

 Things came to a boil in late July when 1B Adrian Gonzalez, on behalf of the team's players, sought a meeting with owners John Henry and Larry Lucchino to express the players' frustration with manager Valentine.
 GM Cherington confirmed that: "There was a meeting in New York with ownership and players.
 There were a variety of topics covered and some frustrations expressed.
 No ultimatums were issued.
 The focus of the meeting was an airing out of issues in an effort to focus our attention on the field."
 Apparently, the tipping point had come in a game on July 22nd when Valentine had let veteran starter Jon Lester on the mound to absorb an 11-run beating at the hands of the Blue Jays.
 Valentine had earlier criticized Beckett's pitching style and questioned the commitment of veteran Youkilis before he was traded, something else that did not sit well with his players given Youk's spotless track record until then.
 Shortly after being traded to the New York Mets on August 14th, C Kelly Shoppach confirmed that, in spite of reassuring words from the owners, there was a deep rift on the team: "There is a disconnect in communication between the players and upper management" and added that the franchise's structure and climate "needed fine tuning".

 On August 20th, Valentine dismissed pitching coach Bob McClure and replaced him with Randy Niemann in what was portrayed as a performance-based decision.
 Speculation was by then in earnest about a potential successor for Valentine, who seemed unlikely to be retained after the season, with the Los Angeles Angels of Anaheim's Mike Scioscia, also on the hot seat because of the Halos' poor performance, seen as a possibility.
 To make the soap opera even more complete, that scenario would then see Francona take over for Scioscia in L.A.
 More wild rumors began swirling on August 24th, when it was learned that 1B Gonzalez, owed $127 million until 2018, had been claimed on waivers by the Los Angeles Dodgers; this became the prelude to a blockbuster deal completed the next day which saw underperforming P Josh Beckett and OF Carl Crawford, out for the season, also moving to the West coast along with their huge contracts, in addition to veteran IF Nick Punto.
 In return, the Red Sox received a number of younger and cheaper players, freeing cash for a spending spree in the offseason.
 The players acquired included 1B James Loney, in the middle of a very unproductive season and seen as a mere stopgap, and youngsters Rubby De La Rosa, Allen Webster, Ivan DeJesus and Jerry Sands.
 De La Rosa, like Crawford, was already out for the year following arm surgery.
 The whirlwind then continued when Cherington suspended stand-in closer Alfredo Aceves for three games for "conduct detrimental to the team", having stormed out of Valentine's office the previous day after a save opportunity was given to the newly-returned Bailey and not to him, and the team proceeded to lose that night's game to the Kansas City Royals, 10-9 in 12 innings, after blowing a 9-3 lead.
 On August 31st, the Red Sox hit another low in a season of low-lights, losing 20-2 to the Oakland A's; it was their most lopsided loss in a decade.
 The next day, 2B Dustin Pedroia got into a shouting match in the dugout with Aceves as the Sox lost yet another game, after Aceves had made a couple of egregious mistakes during the game.
 The next day, GM Cherington admitted publicly that the current team was "hard to watch".
 By that point, the Red Sox had lost 8 of 10 games since the big trade.
 On September 14th, Valentine piled on some more, declaring the Red Sox had "the weakest roster we've ever had in September in the history of baseball."
 He then tried to explain that he was not criticizing his players or the organization, but that he was instead commenting on the injuries and the fact that the AAA Pawtucket Red Sox was involved in the International League playoffs.
 The Red Sox ended up finishing last in the AL East, and Valentine was fired one day after the season ended.
+Their total of 27 players going on the disabled list at one point or another during the season set a major league record.

 Awards and Honors